TusKANNy/vectorium/README.md

 assert_eq!(top1[0].vector, 2);
 ```

-Two things worth knowing. `query_bits` is query-side state and is not stored with the index: pass a
+Two things worth knowing. `query_bits` is query-side state: pass a
 different `RabitqQueryParams` to `search` to change it, on a loaded dataset, with no re-encoding and
-no mutation of the encoder.
-Because nothing shared is retuned, one index serves every setting
+no mutation of the encoder, one index serves every setting.
-*concurrently* — parallel searches at different widths are fine.
 And the extended encoder stores
 codes **component-major** at those three byte-aligned widths, scoring against an **unquantized**
 query: one widen plus one fused multiply-add per 16 components, with no query-side error term and
 no `query_bits` dial.
 The intermediate widths